ivanekavalashvili/1800_202510_DTC09/README.md

 **Ivane** - Fun Fact: I'm a Pastafarian.

 **Connor Brown** - BCIT CST student with a nack for parallel programming and computer graphics.
+I have a wonderful dog named Poppy

 ---